limianwang/osmos-lite/docs/document.md

     document.save(callback(err));

 When `save()` is executed, it first calls up the underlying schema's `validate()` method, and then attempts to write the data to the backing store.
 If the document is new and a primary key is not set, Osmos calls the `post` method of the underlying driver and makes the new primary key available.
 Otherwise, it calls `update()` on the driver.

+Note that, as of version 1.0.3, `save()` no longer requires a callback; if you don't care about finding out when the save operation is completed (or whether it reports any errors), you can just avoid passing a callback.

 ## Deleting a document